ericholscher/django-crawler/docs/index.rst

 The crawler is implemented as a management command.

-Step 1: `pip install django-crawler`
+Step 1: `pip install -e git://github.com/ericholscher/django-crawler#egg=crawler`

 Step 2: Add `crawler` to your `INSTALLED_APPS`